“Infinity is the end. End without infinity is but a new beginning.”

 His eyes narrow, he got up from his study table, and went back to his bedroom, while Ima looked at his retreating back, worried about what Hriday will have to do to fulfill his purpose, and how her son-in-law will react to it.

-Asmin got down the stairs as quietly as possible, dressed in blue jeans, a black tank top and a red jacket.
-She had a small backpack with water, junk food, some clothes, and money inside it.
-She peeped in through the open door of her little brother’s bedroom, blew him a kiss as she wiped her tears off, and then kept walking towards the dining table.
+Asmin got down the stairs as quietly as possible, dressed in blue jeans, a black tank top and a red leather jacket.
+She had a small backpack with water, junk food, some clothes, and money stuffed in it.
+She peeped in through the open door of her little brother’s bedroom, blew him a kiss, wiped her tears off, and then kept walking towards the dining table.

 I know this is wrong,

 but I have to prove myself to everybody.

 It was almost morning.
 But Haryaksh still couldn’t sleep.
 He kept staring at the ceiling fan.
 He was about to doze off when a few sharp bangs on the door made him sit up.

 He opened the door and saw three policemen standing outside, with his own picture and a few papers in hand, waiting for him.
 They showed him the paper where an arrest warrant had been written.

 “Haryaksh Vashishth, you’re under arrest for the murder of Mohanraj Varma.”